Great Copywriting Examples for Homepages - Hospitality Copywriting

 Clarity is crucial.
 Don’t be clever, says Andy Crestodina.

-What do You Lose if Your Copy isn’t Clear?
+What Do You Lose if Your Website Copy isn’t Clear?

-Well, you lose the willingness of the website visitor and potential client to learn more about your hotel or business.
+Well, you lose the willingness of the website visitor, your potential client to learn more about your hotel or business.

 You’re going to lose his interest, and of course, you won’t be able to persuade.

-Lack of persuasion comes from content which readers don’t understand.
+Lack of persuasion comes from content that readers don’t understand.

 "One of the biggest mistakes brands make with their website copy is creating content that's too complex or technical.
 While it's important to showcase your expertise, you don't want to alienate your audience with language they don't understand."

-("5 Tips for Writing Website Copy That Converts" by Stephanie Burns, published on Forbes.com)
+("5 Tips for Writing Website Copy That Converts" by Stephanie Burns, published on Forbes.com.
+This was before ChatGPT. )

-Don’t think that by keeping your copy simple you won’t attract customers you set yourself to attract.
+Don’t think that keeping your copy simple will prevent you from attracting the customers you want to attract.

 So, any great copywriting example is a result of this ability to convince and persuade readers, who may not know anything about your brand and who landed on your site thanks to efficient SEO optimisation.

-Thanks to great copywriting they’ll start thinking of committing to buy that what you offer.
+SEO gets them to view your website, and thanks to great copywriting, they’ll start thinking of committing to buy what you offer.

 Understanding the Customer is Essential for a Great Copywriting Example